Living in Norway

 We asked people if there is a lot of crime.
 They answered:

 "Although Norway has a low crime rate relative to other countries, crime still occurs in Norway.
 In 2018, there was a spike in violence and personal crimes where guns and other types of weapons were involved.
-The most common crimes reported in Norway are burglary, shoplifting, drug trafficking, and fraud," remarked one expat who made the move to Norway.
+The most common crimes reported in Norway are burglary, shoplifting, drug trafficking, and fraud," explained one expat living in Norway.

 Is there a lot of diversity?
 Are people in Norway accepting of differences?